-DESCRIPTION OF THE NORTH FORK HOLSTON RIVER WATERSHED
+DESCRIPTION OF THE SOUTH FORK HOLSTON RIVER WATERSHED

 2.1.
 Background 2.2.
 Description of the Watershed 2.2.A.
 General Location 2.2.B.
-Population Density Centers
+Population Density Centers 2.3.

-- 2.3.
 General Hydrologic Description 2.3.A.
-Hydrology

-- 2.4.
-Land Use

-- 2.5.
-Ecoregions and Reference Streams
+Hydrology 2.3.B.
+Dams 2.4.
+Land Use 2.5.
+Ecoregions and Reference Streams 2.6.

-- 2.6.
 Natural Resources 2.6.A.
-Rare Plants and Animals
+Rare Plants and Animals 2.6.B.
+Wetlands 2.7.
+Cultural Resources 2.7.A.
+Greenways 2.7.B.
+Interpretive Areas 2.8.

-- 2.7.
 Tennessee Rivers Assessment Project

 2.1.
 BACKGROUND.
 Native Americans called the Holston River "Hogoheegee."
 Early explorers called it "Indian River" and French traders called it the "Cherokee River."
 Today, the Holston River is named in honor of Stephen Holston (also spelled Holstein).
-Holston, an early explorer and surveyor with The Expedition of 1748, was the first settler to explore the Holston River system, including North Fork of the Holston River.
+Holston, an early explorer and surveyor with The Expedition of 1748, was the first settler to explore the Holston River system, including South Fork of the Holston River.

-This Chapter describes the location and characteristics of the Tennessee portion of the North Fork Holston River Watershed.
+This Chapter describes the location and characteristics of the Group 3 portion of the Tennessee portion of the South Fork Holston River Watershed.